-A: If your shares are held by a broker or other nominee, you must provide your broker or nominee with instructions on how to vote your shares for the director nominees in order for your shares to be counted in the election of directors and the approval of the amendment and restatement of the 2014 Stock Plan.
-Under rules applicable to discretionary voting by brokers, brokers do not have the discretion to vote client shares for the election of directors and the approval of the amendment and restatement of the 2014 Stock Plan if the stockholder has not specifically instructed the broker how to vote, and brokers may only vote for the election of directors as specifically instructed by their clients.
-If a stockholder fails to provide voting instructions to the broker on a matter that the broker does not have discretion to vote, this is referred to as a "broker non-vote".
-Broker non-votes will have no effect on the outcome of the election of directors or the approval of the amendment and restatement of the 2014 Stock Plan.
+A: If your shares are held by a broker or other nominee, you must provide your broker or nominee with instructions on how to vote your shares for the director nominees and the approval of the 2014 Stock Plan in order for your shares to be counted in the election of directors and the approval of the 2014 Stock Plan.
+Under rules applicable to discretionary voting by brokers, brokers do not have the discretion to vote client shares in the election of directors or on the approval of the 2014 Stock Plan if the stockholder has not specifically instructed the broker how to vote.
+Consequently, brokers may only vote for director nominees and on the approval of the 2014 Stock Plan if specifically instructed by their clients.
+If a stockholder fails to provide voting instructions to the broker, this is referred to as a "broker non-vote".
+Broker non-votes will have no effect on the outcome of the election of directors or the outcome of the approval of the 2014 Stock Plan.